The Chameleon | Doors | Early tales

 The fire engine panel (page 7) is another Davis "crowd scene with multiple people commenting".

 COSTUMES.
 The now wealthy Ragsy is clad in a yellow sweater and white dress shirt.
-This combination has sometimes symbolized rich, patrician, clean cut young men.
-See Hollywood stars:
+This combination has often symbolized rich, patrician, clean cut young men.
+Please see my list of yellow sweaters and white dress shirts in comic books and film.